Lenovo Yoga 720-15: Review

 Lenovo Yoga 720-15

 The Yoga 720 has a gorgeous 15.6-inch, 1080p display with rich colors and crisp details.
 Medusa’s crimson wig (however artificial it seems) stood out against her lavender outfit in Marvel’s Inhumans trailer, and I noticed little wrinkles in Black Bolt’s leather armor.
-The Yoga’s display is superior to the mainstream notebook average (95 percent) and the Spectre x360 (113 percent) and Notebook 9 Pro (107 percent) in that it covers 114 percent of the sRGB color spectrum.
+The Yoga’s display is superior to the mainstream notebook average (95 percent), the Spectre x360 (113 percent), and Notebook 9 Pro (107 percent) in that it covers 114 percent of the sRGB color spectrum.
 The XPS 15’s color gamut reproduction is extraordinarily excellent at 188 percent.

 However, the accuracy of those hues is lacking.
 The accuracy of the panel was measured as 4.2 Delta-E (where 0 is perfect).
 When compared to the norm (2.1), Spectre (3.5), XPS 15 (1.4), and Notebook 9 Pro (0.2), that is significantly lower.
 The Yoga 720’s display registered 272 nits on our light meter, putting it marginally below the class average of 276 nits.
 The XPS 15 (282 nits) is noticeably brighter, although the Spectre (255 nits) and the Notebook 9 Pro (266 nits) are both superior.